axelelettronica/sme-lsm6ds3-library/README.md

 ##  Information
 -------------------

-Copyright (c) Amel Technology.
+Copyright (c) Axel Elettronica Srl.
 All right reserved.

 This library is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public